Building a team for success in the music industry

 From this universe, inspiration and visual ideas can flow.

-If you are not in a position to create a full brand kit, at the very least, having a professionally designed Logo will make a great impression when interacting with the industry.
+If you are not in a position to create a full brand kit, at the very least, having a professionally designed Logo will make a great impression when interacting with the industry and digital music streaming services platforms.
 This can be used on album art, in your email signature, on socials, tour posters, videos etc. A good place to start is to collect a bunch of logos of artists you like.
 Then, taking inspiration from those, create your own.

-While some genres can get away with more amateur-sounding production, in most cases, to compete in the global market, your productions must be at a professional level.
+While some genres can get away with more amateur sounding production, in most cases, to compete in the global market, your productions must be at a professional level with excellent audio quality.
 This is also key to inspiring people (although, a fire demo with the right energy can do similar initial work in inspiration).

 For production, you have a few roads.

-1. Learn production yourself (there are now countless incredible production tutorials on youtube for free).
-This is always a good idea - investing in yourself will save time and money in the long run.
+- Learn production yourself (there are now countless incredible production tutorials on YouTube Music and other streaming music services platforms for free).
+This is always a good idea, investing in yourself will save time and money in the long run.
 Sometimes artists do the production, get the song to the “85% mark” themselves, and employ a mixing engineer and a mastering engineer to finish off the track.

-3. Mix and match - some artists can do full production and mixing themselves, others do some themselves, some with a producer etc. There are no rules - what matters is the final product and how it sounds.
+- Mix and match some artists can do full production and mixing themselves, others do some themselves, some with a producer etc. There are no rules, what matters is the final product and how it sounds with the best audio quality and spatial audio support.
 The key is to get a pro sounding tune, with the method/s that work for you.

-A note on mastering: most artists, even those who do the full production themselves, work with external mastering engineers (or, increasingly, AI mastering) to give their mix the final polish, and ensure it sounds great on all systems.
+A note on mastering: most artists, even those who do the full production themselves, work with external mastering engineers (or, increasingly, AI mastering) to give their mix the final polish, and ensure it sounds great on all systems and streaming music services platforms supporting high audio quality and spatial audio.

 Booking live shows can be hard at first, especially when trying to get in with established shows/festivals/events.